 Extending from West 42nd street to West 47th between Broadway and 7th Avenues, lies Times Square, the symbol of New York City and a world famous hotspot and tourist attraction.
 The neighborhood wasn't always so desirable, however.
 In the early to mid-1900’s, crime, corruption, and gambling inundated the dangerous neighborhood.
-Now, as you drive through this crowded quarter on our guided New York TV & Movie Sites Tour, you will notice its countless shops, advertisements, screens, and attractions… and thousands of people.
+Now, as you drive through this crowded quarter on our guided NYC TV & Movie Tour, you will notice its countless shops, advertisements, screens, and attractions… and thousands of people.

 At the heart of Times Square is the Theatre District, which features both Broadway and off-Broadway shows.
-The magical Broadway shows are shown in 38 different theatres between 41st and 53rd Streets.
+The magical Broadway shows are shown in 38 different theaters between 41st and 53rd Streets.
 Here, you can find Tony- and Olivier- Award winning shows like The Lion King, Les Miserables, and Rock of Ages.
 Also nearby is the infamous 42nd Street, which marks the passage way from Manhattan to many other parts of the tri-state area through Grand Central Terminal.

 It is no wonder this popular area has appeared in so many films, television series and literature, and why On Location Tours puts you in the heart of it all.
 With all of the restaurants, bars, shops, and attractions, you really don’t have to leave Times Square to have an exciting day and evening.
 On Location Tours makes sure to show all of the film highlights in this area.